 Starting a business is an exciting time, and it’s understandable that you want to introduce your new company to the world and believe that everyone – young or old, male or female, urban or rural, you name it – needs what you’re selling.

-Walmart, for example, focuses on budget and convenience shoppers, promising “everyday low prices” to deliver on its tagline to help its customers "Save money.
+Walmart, for example, focuses on budget and convenience shoppers, promising “everyday low prices” to deliver on its tagline of “Save money.
 Live better.”
 Although it has more than 4,000 stores in the U.S. and sells groceries, electronics, clothing and nearly everything else you need to run a household, it doesn’t carry high-end or luxury goods because that isn’t what its target audience is looking for in its stores.

 Who is your customer?

 So, if “everyone” isn’t your target customer, how do you figure out who is?
 If you already have customers, you can analyze your customer data to find commonalities.
-With this information, marketing experts recommend creating buyer personas – fictional characters who represent your ideal customers.
+With this information, marketing experts recommend creating buyer personas, fictional characters who represent your ideal customers.

-Writing for Inc., MemberPress founder Blair Williams says to learn more about your niche market, spend time in the online forums and groups they use to find out what questions they’re asking or what issues they’re dealing with, and dig into social media.
+To learn more about your niche market, spend time in the online forums and groups they use to find out the questions they’re asking and the issues they’re dealing with, and dig into social media.
 Additionally, you could interview your existing customers, ask your sales team about trends they’re seeing in the market and analyze data from your POS system and web analytics.

 After you identify your ideal customer, here are three things you can do with this knowledge.

-1. You can narrow your marketing efforts.
+1. Narrow your marketing efforts.

 Recognizing that everyone is not your customer frees you from chasing unprofitable leads.
-Identifying your target buyers helps you pinpoint which prospective customers are good fits for your brand, so you can stop wasting your sales and marketing resources on people who have no interest or need for what you’re selling.
+Identifying your target buyers helps you pinpoint which prospective customers are good fits for your brand so you can stop wasting your sales and marketing resources on people who have no interest in or need for what you’re selling.

-That enables you to create the most effective marketing strategy, whether that means creating content that resonates with them on their preferred social media channel, running an email campaign, or following up with them on the phone or in person.
+That enables you to create the most effective marketing strategy, whether that means creating content that resonates with them on their preferred social media channel, running an email marketing campaign, or following up with them on the phone or in person.

 Editor’s note: Need an email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-2. You can become a specialist in your industry.
+2. Become a specialist in your industry.

-3. You can adapt as your customers’ needs change or grow.
+3. Adapt as your customers’ needs change.